Court Decides Pennsylvania Voting Map

 Costello could be cooked in the new #PA06.
 Fitzpatrick's #PA01 got tougher.
 The Dent seat, now #PA07, is a very tough hold; the Meehan seat, now #PA04, is probably gone. https://t.co/Gb0sp9Iaug

-The court's decision comes after a month-long standoff.
+The court's decision comes after a monthlong standoff.
 When justices first declared the previous map unconstitutional on Jan.
-22, they ordered the GOP-controlled legislature and Gov. Tom Wolf, a Democrat, to negotiate a compromise.
+22, they ordered the GOP-controlled Legislature and Gov. Tom Wolf, a Democrat, to negotiate a compromise.

-The justices said they wanted the new map to be fairer and specified that districts should be more compact, contiguous, and should split fewer municipalities.
+The justices said they wanted the new map to be fairer, specifying that districts should be more compact and contiguous, and should split fewer municipalities.

 A compromise map never happened.

-Ultimately, House and Senate Republicans, House Democrats, Senate Democrats, Wolf, and Lt.
+Ultimately, House and Senate Republicans, House Democrats, Senate Democrats, Wolf and Lt.
 Gov. Mike Stack submitted maps completely independently.

 That's in addition to a group of Republican activists who intervened in the case and who sent in one, and the case's Democratic petitioners who submitted two along with the League of Women Voters.
 All parties to the case were technically allowed to file maps.

-The submitted maps varied significantly in terms of partisan advantage, though overall they all made districts more compact and to varying degrees they divided fewer municipalities.
+The submitted maps varied significantly in terms of partisan advantage, though overall they all made districts more compact, and to varying degrees they divided fewer municipalities.

 The various parties to the case approached the redistricting process differently.
 House and Senate Republicans worked largely with existing staff members who have previous Pennsylvania mapping experience.
 They said they didn't take partisanship into consideration at all, and ended up with a map with a relatively similar GOP advantage to the current one.

-Gov. Wolf, on the other hand, hired Tufts University Professor Moon Duchin to consult on his map.
+Gov. Wolf, on the other hand, hired Tufts University professor Moon Duchin to consult on his map.
 Her analysis, he said, found that the map has "no partisan skew in comparison to over a billion randomly generated maps."

 The justices were advised by Nathan Persily, a Stanford Law professor with a background in drawing political district maps.
-He has previously assisted judges in New York, Connecticut, North Carolina, Georgia, and Maryland in redistricting cases.
+He has previously assisted judges in New York, Connecticut, North Carolina, Georgia and Maryland in redistricting cases.

-"We're going to have a Stanford professor come into Pennsylvania, and he's going to act as the prosecutor by presenting the evidence, he's going to act as the juror by evaluating the evidence, and he solely is going to act as a judge by ultimately ruling on the evidence and producing a map — one person — to the court for the people of Pennsylvania to live under," Senate Majority Leader Jake Corman said in advance of today's announcement.
+"We're going to have a Stanford professor come into Pennsylvania, and he's going to act as the prosecutor by presenting the evidence, he's going to act as the juror by evaluating the evidence, and he solely is going to act as a judge by ultimately ruling on the evidence and producing a map — one person — to the court for the people of Pennsylvania to live under," state Senate Majority Leader Jake Corman said in advance of today's announcement.

 Republicans are also calling the process foul.
-The court didn't file its full opinion until two days before the legislature's deadline to submit a compromise map to Wolf.
+The court didn't file its full opinion until two days before the Legislature's deadline to submit a compromise map to Wolf.

-GOP leaders have said the lack of guidance is the reason they didn't start drawing a map in earnest until 48 hours before it was due — a decision that left them no time to get a vote from the legislature.
-The map that they ultimately submitted was from the legislature's two GOP leaders.
+GOP leaders have said the lack of guidance is the reason they didn't start drawing a map in earnest until 48 hours before it was due — a decision that left them no time to get a vote from the Legislature.
+The map that they ultimately submitted was from the Legislature's two GOP leaders.

-Statehouse Republicans say the court is usurping of the power of the legislative and executive branches, a situation that essentially creates a "constitutional crisis."
+Statehouse Republicans say the court is usurping the power of the legislative and executive branches, a situation that essentially creates a "constitutional crisis."